 Some people write very directly and to the point, while others prefer more vague, flowery language.

 You get the idea.
 And hopefully, can start to see why this is problematic at an organizational level.

 A uniform job description format and standardized position descriptions can also help to improve your hiring process, increasing fairness and quality of hire.

 And that doesn't necessarily mean you have to blow up all of your company's current job descriptions and start from scratch (although working off effective job description templates certainly helps with that process.)
 The most important thing is that you start with a consistent format at some point, and build from there.

-4. Keep mind of any compliance requirements.
+4. Keep any compliance requirements in mind.